 How Does the Canon EF 50mm f/1.8 Compare?

 Due to its cheap price, it’s only equivalent is the EF 50mm f/1.8 II lens.
 As both lenses come in at the same price, given the choice you should opt. for the new model.
 If you want better optics, you have to start spending more money.

 |Canon EF 50mm f/1.8 STM||Sigma 50mm f/1.4 EX DG HSM|

-The most favorable attribute of this lens is its price what you get for your hard earned money.
+The most favorable attribute of the Canon EF 50mm f/1.8 is its price what you get for your hard earned money.
 It’s cheap enough to be in anybody’s kit bag and although it may not be used often by serious photographers, it could be used as a good backup lens or for even practicing at times if you only own zoom lenses.
 The Canon EF-S 18-135mm covers the 50mm base at a very cheap price, so in many ways, there’s no reason not to own one.